 I can’t overemphasise how important your choice of photo is – the better the input, the better the portrait I can produce, and the more delighted you’ll be.
 It’s that simple.
 But don’t worry – I’m here to work with you and my advice is free.
 Here are some of my top tips…

-When commissioning a pencil drawing portrait, whether it’s your horse, dog, or other pet, a child or a family portrait, the most important starting point is to consider what we will base the portrait on.
+When commissioning a pencil drawing portrait, whether it’s your horse, dog, or other pet, the most important starting point is to consider what we will base the portrait on.
 My aim is to produce something that you will be absolutely delighted with for many years to come, and time spent working together to get the input right will be time well spent.

 Pose and Composition